DataWorks-NC/durham-quality-of-life-data/meta/en/mMEDINC.md

 ### About the Data
 The household income at the midpoint of all households.
 Half of the households in this Census tract earn a higher annual income and half earn a lower annual income.
 These amounts are inflation-adjusted for 2010 using the Consumer Price Index for all items, referencing the South urban areas (table CUUR0300SA0).

-Source: US 2010, Census 2010 tract-normalized sample data.
+Source: US 2010, Census 2010 tract-normalized sample data; American Community Survey (ACS) (after  2010).
 ### Additional Resources

 |Resource | Learn More and Take Action |